 Children are born into and experience belonging and connectedness in their families, culture, and community.
 Early childhood educators recognize that families are the child's first and most important teacher, that children come from many different backgrounds, and that children thrive when culturally responsive practices provide continuity of care and learning.
 This course examines family-centered care, cross-cultural communication, culturally responsive practices, and family engagement to promote children's development and academic success.
-Students will demonstrate relationship-based practices, articulate a familycentered approach to early childhood care and education, and plan for culturally relevant care and education.
+Students will demonstrate relationship-based practices, articulate a family-centered approach to early childhood care and education, and plan for culturally relevant care and education.
 (Prerequisites: READ 0900).

-ECCE 2110 Diversity and Human Relations (MnTC: 7)
+ECCE 2110 Diversity and Human Relations (MnTC 07)

 All children are harmed by societal injustice and educational practices that ignore diversity.
 They need adults who can foster a positive identity, encourage them to embrace diversity, help them recognize unfairness, and empower them to resist bias.
 This course examines how human relations shape identity development, life experience, and academic success in a diverse society.
 Students will explore their own attitudes toward gender, class, race, culture, disability and sexual orientation and strategies that provide respectful, responsive, empowering, and equitable environments that embrace human diversity.
 Recommended skill level: college-level reading and writing.
-(Prerequisites: READ 0900.
-Other Requirements: Recommended skill level: College-level reading and writing).